-9 results for More search options
+10 results More search options

 FamilyScientific Name Common NameHabitatDistributionImage

-PteridaceaeAdiantum ancepsDouble-edge MaidenhairNaturalized from horticultural use on limestone in rockland hammocks and ditch sides.Native of South America.image of plant
+PteridaceaeAdiantum ancepsDouble-edge MaidenhairNaturalized from horticultural use on limestone in rockland hammocks and ditch sides.Native of nw.
+South America.image of plant

 PteridaceaeAdiantum capillus-venerisVenus'-hair Fern, Southern Maidenhair, CulantrilloMoist calcareous substrates, in the Coastal Plain on ‘marl’ (coquina limestone) (NC and SC), on calcareous clay bluffs (GA), and adventive on lime mortar of old buildings and walls (as in Wilmington and Fayetteville, NC); in the Mountains and Interior Low Plateau on limestone or other calcareous sedimentary rocks.Widespread on several continents, in e.
 North America largely southern in distribution, from e.
 NC, w.
 VA, MO, CO, UT, and CO south; also disjunct in SD and BC, and in Mexico, the West Indies, tropical and warm temperate portions of Central and South America, Eurasia, and Africa.
 A rather implausible record for the NC Mountains (Buncombe County, Montreat, mountain ravines, rare, 1923, J.H.
 Davis, Herbarium UNCC) is mapped as questionable.image of plant